NOALVO/wireguide/README.md

 4.3. _SHOULD NOT_ label control elements directly.
 Instead, prefer using the reference code described in 4.2.

-4.4. _MUST_ make a "**features table**" including each component reference code and their main details.
+4.4. _MUST_ make a "**Table of Features**" including each component reference code and their main details.
 Use any free space in the wireframe.
 If there isn't, use the back of the sheet to make it.

 ![](https://raw.githubusercontent.com/NOALVO/wireguide/master/img/44.PNG)

-4.5. _MUST_ **use double quotes (`"`) to describe labels** of items in a features table (specified by item 4.4).
+4.5. _MUST_ **use double quotes (`"`) to describe labels** of items in a "Table of Features" (specified by item 4.4).

 ![](https://raw.githubusercontent.com/NOALVO/wireguide/master/img/45.PNG)

-4.6. _MUST_ **use right arrows (`→`) to indicate a feature's destination** when referencing it in a features table (specified by item 4.4).
+4.6. _MUST_ **use right arrows (`→`) to indicate a feature's destination** when referencing it in a "Table of Features" (specified by item 4.4).
 Like, but not limited to, opening dialogs and changing pages.

 ![](https://raw.githubusercontent.com/NOALVO/wireguide/master/img/46.PNG)

-4.7. _MUST_ **use left arrows (`←`) to indicate a feature's origin** when referencing it in a features table (specified by item 4.4).
+4.7. _MUST_ **use left arrows (`←`) to indicate a feature's origin** when referencing it in a "Table of Features" (specified by item 4.4).
 Like, but not limited to, pages and other features, and also the labels' sources, like, but not limited to APIs and its internal functions.

 ![](https://raw.githubusercontent.com/NOALVO/wireguide/master/img/47.PNG)